miversen33/netman.nvim/doc/consumerguide.md

       - FIELD_TYPE
         - This will be either `DESTINATION` or `LINK` and is used to indicate if the resource is an endpoint (think like a file) or it contains more resources (think directory).
 The distinction is made here specifically to handle the fact that Netman generally doesn't know what a "file" or "directory" is, and keeping distinctly different from `file`, and `directory` will make it easier for netman to support "non" filesystems (such as databases).
       - ABSOLUTE_PATH
-        - An array of URIs to follow to "navigate to" this location.
-This is very useful if you wish to display a sort of "path" leading to the resource.
-Think along the lines of "tree" displays.

 ### Async Get Metadata Example